 Google Cloud Datalab is more interactive and dynamic than just doing something like writing a SQL query.
 Collaborating with other data scientist with notebooks is simple and straightforward.

-Lets get started an jump straight in, we are going to start Cloud Datalab, the prerequisite is that you have a Google Cloud Platform (GCP) account and that you have created a project.
+Let’s get started a jump straight in, we are going to start Cloud Datalab, the prerequisite is that you have a Google Cloud Platform (GCP) account and that you have created a project.

 Goto your GCP home, and click on the Cloud Shell.